JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-09-12-featureflagsarchitecture.md

 }
 ```

-Notice how this provider has a public API `setFeatureEnabled` to change the current value of a `Feature` and how every `Feature` is always configurable at runtime. (more on how that works later on)
+Notice how this provider has a public API `setFeatureEnabled` to change the current value of a `Feature` and how every `Feature` is always configurable at runtime. (i.e. `hasFeature()` returns true for every feature)

 > The `RuntimeFeatureFlagProvider` allows to locally turn any `FeatureFlag`/`TestSetting` on or off.